 - When you’re ready to serve, stir the yogurt mixture into the cucumber mixture.

 - Transfer the salad to a serving dish and sprinkle the goat cheese and parsley on top.
-Drizzle on the olive oil and finish it with a couple pinches of fresh-ground black pepper.
+Drizzle on the olive oil and sprinkle on the black pepper.